 And said to me My Servant, thou art,—Israel, in whom I will get myself glory.
 (Isaiah 49:3

-A few translations capitalize servant to imply it refers to Yeshua as the suffering servant as in
+A few translations capitalize servant to imply it refers to Yeshua—the suffering servant as in Isaiah

-Isaiah 53.
-By the way, from what I have read, the theologians debate among themselves the
+53. By the way, from what I have read, the theologians debate among themselves the nature of

-nature of Isaiah's servant, starting in chapter 40 and going forward.
-Are the references entirely
+Isaiah's servant, starting in chapter 40 and going forward.
+Are the references entirely referring to

-referring to national Israel or Jesus or some combination of the two?
-I'll leave this for them to
+national Israel or Jesus or some combination of the two?
+I'll leave this for them to debate.

-However, I believe the above translation makes my point.
+However, I believe the above translation makes the point.
 Notice that My Servant is referred to

 as Israel .
 God's Israel is the suffering Servant.
 In whom does the Father get glory for Himself?
 In